So you’ve picked your date and booked your wedding venue and now it’s time to plan a menu your guests will rave about.

 - Have some hors d’oeuvre butlered on trays so you have food coming to your guests while they are socializing.

 - Have some displayed items such as cheese and fruit displays or dips so guests can help themselves at their leisure.
-You could include a food station such as a raw bar or satay station but don’t order so much food for the cocktail reception that guests ruin their appetite for what coming next…dinner.
+You could include a food station such as a raw bar or satay station but don’t order so much food for the cocktail reception that guests ruin their appetite for what’s coming next…an elegant seated dinner.
 Remember, the cocktail hour should include bite size and elegant, coloful and decorative foods that satisfy and stimulate your guests appetite.

 - Take into account dietary needs such as allergies or vegetarians.
 Choose a mixture of vegetarian and non-vegetarian items and for example, don’t select all seafood.